noahschumacher/weval-nginx-rtmp/README.md

 The broadcast software is what takes in audio and video and sends it your streaming server.
 The most common software for this is called <a target="_blank" rel="noreferrer" href="https://obsproject.com/">Open Broadcast Software (OBS)</a>.
 OBS is an incredibly powerful tool, and it’s **free**! <a target="_blank" rel="noreferrer" href="https://streamlabs.com/">Streamlabs OBS</a> is another free option that is basically OBS with a little larger feature sweet built out.
 There are some paid options such as Wirecast and VidBlasterX.
 Though, for almost all cases, OBS/StreamlabsOBS is all you will need.
 The rest of this tutorial assumes you are using OBS or Streamlabs OBS as they generally the same layout and setting structure.
-* To download OBS follow the <a target="_blank" rel="noreferrer" href="https://obsproject.com/">guide</a> for your operating system.*
+* To download OBS follow the <a target="_blank" rel="noreferrer" href="https://obsproject.com/">guide</a> for your operating system.
-* To download Streamlabs OBS click <a target="_blank" rel="noreferrer" href="https://streamlabs.com/">here</a>.*
+* To download Streamlabs OBS click <a target="_blank" rel="noreferrer" href="https://streamlabs.com/">here</a>.

 ### Configuration - *these were the setting we recommended for our service; yours may differ*.
 *Please read through each step.
-Pressing Apply in each step will save your changes but is not required.*
+Pressing "Apply" in each step will save your changes but is not required.*
 * **Open OBS**.
-If you have not downlaoded OBS or Streamlabs OBS please refer to the above section.
+If you have not downloaded OBS or Streamlabs OBS please refer to the above section.
 * **Cancel the Auto-Configuration Wizard**.
 If it is your first time opening OBS you will be prompted with the Auto-Configuration Wizard.
 Press cancel if you see this.
 * **Navigate to the Settings**.
 You should see the settings button on the bottom right-hand side in the controls section.
 * **Select the *Stream* section** on the left side menu panel.
 Set the following options: